-In addition to the above, I’ve been a commentator on Chicago Tonight, WGN Radio 720, and Filmspotting, a film review podcast.
-I’ve also a semi-regular conference and classroom speaker on the topic of digital media.
+In addition to the above, I’ve been a commentator on Chicago Tonight, WGN Radio 720, Filmspotting, a film review podcast and frequently on WBEZ 91.5 FM.
+I’m a semi-regular conference and classroom speaker on the topic of digital media.
 You can also find me doing readings around town, most often at The Paper Machete and Tuesday Funk.
 A roundup of future and past media and speaking appearances can be found here.

 I live on the South Side in Beverly with my wife, Erin, and daughter, Abigail.

 All told, this blog is an semi-updated mix of my professional and personal interests.
 For more frequent updates, follow me on Twitter.

 I can be reached via ourmaninchicago at gmail.com.